wanai220118/cheez_admin_app/README.md

    - Add Android app to Firebase project
    - Download `google-services.json` from Firebase Console
    - Place it in `android/app/google-services.json` (this file is gitignored for security)
-   - A template file `android/app/google-services.json.example` is provided as a reference
    - Configure Firebase Auth and Firestore
    - **Important**: Never commit `google-services.json` to version control as it contains sensitive API keys
-   - **If your API keys were exposed**: Immediately rotate them in Google Cloud Console and download a new `google-services.json`

 4. **Environment Variables Setup**
    - Create a `.env` file in the root directory of the project